 It was quite a brave undertaking, but made more so because the person who started this quarter-century journey could not even wire a household plug.
 As John Trevillian, he grew a team and his skills – then after finishing, as John Tarrow wrote the novel exploring the deeper mythology and magic of his creation.

 1. TASK: To take an ordinary house (three-bedroomed, semi-detached, ex-council house in Essex) and transform it into an extraordinary labyrinth of locations from different times and places, so that not a single square centimetre of the original house remains, while:

 - keeping the orientation and use of the original rooms

 - only adding those elements that a typical council-bought house would contain (conservatory, kitchen extension, garden shed, etc.)

 - utilising only those tradesmen and craftspeople required by law or necessity, with all other work accomplished by core team and volunteers.

 2. TIME: Exactly twenty-five years, starting at midday on 6th October 1990 and finishing at midday on 6th October 2015.

 3. COST: To do so without any outside funding over and above the time and finances of ordinary people.

-Ultimately to place the finished building into trust while also creating a creative community, The Friends of Talliston, a non-profit group created to preserve and maintain the house, gardens and inventory.
+Ultimately to place the finished building into trust while also creating a creative community, The Talliston Fellowship, a non-profit group created to preserve and maintain the house, gardens and inventory.